Signature: Portugal & the Azores Islands - 14 Days

 Ponta Delgada

-Start the day discussing modern-day agriculture and the sustainability efforts on the island, highlighting how environmental initiatives are preserving the Azores.
-You'll then participate in local agriculture and a sustainability project, gaining hands-on insight into island farming.
+Start the day by engaging with a local agriculture and sustainability project, getting hands-on insight into environmental initiatives that help to preserve the Azores through farming.
 Following a wine masterclass and open-fire lunch, set off on a guided walk through the stunning Parque Terra Nostra gardens, known for their unique collection of flora.
 Finish things off with the chance for a relaxing dip in the geothermal hot springs pool, allowing you to soak in the volcanic warmth and rejuvenate your body and mind.

 • Day 13